Miami has Tri-Rail... |

 Unfortunately, mass transit in the Tampa Bay region is disjointed and disorganized at best.
 Certain routes run from the early morning to the late evening hours, but the majority of bus routes only run during the day.
 If a commuter has a job requiring shift work or working nonstandard hours (such as second or third shifts), taking the bus in order to save money on automobile costs is out of the question.
 The disorganized state of current Tampa Bay region mass transit makes the Tampa Bay region a car-centric region meaning that an automobile is required.
 The more automobiles we put on our highways including Interstate 275, the congestion will get worse.

 Another impact on the current state of Tampa Bay mass transit is on the employer side.
 Our current state of Tampa Bay mass transit has potential major employers looking elsewhere to other Florida metros such as Miami and Orlando.
-As for employers in the Tampa Bay region, when an employer hires an employee the employer hopes that the employee will remain with the employer for the long term, even going to great lengths to offer a generous compensation package.
+As for employers in the Tampa Bay region, keep in mind when an employer hires an employee the employer hopes that the employee will remain with the employer for the long term, even going to great lengths to offer a generous compensation package.
 Unfortunately, the reason employees leave an employer among other things is the fact that the commute to work is too long and the lack of alternative modes of transportation to and from work; when an employee leaves, the employer has an expense in hiring a replacement and training the replacement, which can impact an employer's bottom line.

 And we can't forget the special events that the Tampa Bay region plays host to, such as the Republican National Convention held in 2012 as well as the 2024 National College Football Championship.
 The chief concern expressed by people who descend on the Tampa Bay region for those special events is the lack of a robust mass transit system, especially the lack of a rail based mass transit system in the Tampa Bay region.
 A system of commuter rail plus feeder buses would help alleviate the demand on already limited on site event parking as well as demand on taxi and ridesharing services such as Uber and Lyft (after all, before and after special events (especially of significant importance) Uber and Lyft implement so-called "surge" pricing, meaning that pricing is much higher due to demand).

-The Tampa Bay Express (TBX) Boondoggle
+The Tampa Bay Express (TBX) and Tampa Bay Next Boondoggle

 Now how much are the tolls if you want to use the express lanes?
 Unfortunately, tolls on the express lanes are not fixed in stone - instead, the tolls are variable depending on a number of factors, the most important factor being how much use the express lanes get.
 If traffic is light to about moderate a small toll would be collected but if traffic is heavy and the express lanes are being used oftener the tolls go up - and quite expensive.
 The fact that one must pay tolls in order to use the express lanes gives rise to the term Lexus Lanes, so named after the luxury brand of automobile.